kierxin/The-Coolony-Game/README.md

 ### Bonus Features (Future Goals)
 1. Nice game graphics
+1. Ability for user to move nest & food storage locations
 1. Ability for user to zoom in/out on game board (CSS scale transformation)
 1. Separate ‘quickview’ page that allows player to play a text-only version of the game, where they have a list of their available resources, resource deposits, ants, and tasks (later, this could be adapted to a mobile format)
 1. Ability for user to log in & retrieve previous game data